Salman9000/Salman9000/README.md

 Full Stack Developer
 --------------------

-Former desinger turned code conjurer 🔮!
+Former designer turned code conjurer 🔮!
 Started my quest with Photoshop and Premier, but fell down the JavaScript rabbit hole 🕳️ - now I'm juggling frameworks like a circus performer with ADHD.
 Currently transforming caffeine into code and making computers do my bidding as a Full Stack Developer.

 *   🌍  I'm based in Pakistan
 *   ✉️  You can contact me at [salmanhanif133@gmail.com](mailto:salmanhanif133@gmail.com)